July 02, 2014

 "We need a secure place for my government and for future governments,” he said. “ That's why we have created Oyala, to guarantee the government of Equatorial Guinea.”

 While completion is still officially slated for 2020, that date may be extended due to setbacks.
-One such setback occurred when Obiang visited a recently constructed university building in Oyala and did not approve of the view from its windows.
+According to the BBC, such setback occurred when Obiang visited a recently constructed university building in Oyala and did not approve of the view from its windows.
 The building has since been moved.

 |The Global Forest Reporting Network is a joint effort between Mongabay.org and World Resources Institute (WRI) that sources data-driven, forest-focused stories from an international network of journalists.|